xiaobaiweinuli/custom-share-domain-plugin/README.md

 ## 🚀 Installation

+### Standard Installation

 1. Download the plugin package from releases
 2. Upload the plugin in your Blinko admin interface
 3. Enable the plugin and configure your domains
 4. Start sharing with custom domains!

+### API Direct Installation (No Review Needed)

+For advanced users or automated deployment scenarios, you can use the direct API installation method to bypass the review process.
+Please refer to the [API Documentation](API.md) for detailed instructions on how to use the API for plugin installation.

 ## 📖 Usage Guide